MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Iceland/how-to-map-irs-numbers-to-chart-of-accounts.md

     ms.tgt_pltfrm: na
     ms.workload: na
     ms.search.keywords:
-    ms.date: 04/01/2021
+    ms.date: 06/25/2021
     ms.author: edupont

 ---
-# Map IRS Numbers to Chart of Accounts
+# Map IRS Numbers to Chart of Accounts in the Icelandic Version
 Companies in Iceland are required to send the tax authority a data file in a predefined format.
 Before you can do this, you must map predefined Internal Revenue Service (IRS) account codes to general ledger accounts.

 ## To create an Internal Revenue Service number